Tarun-SnoDx/resiliency--spell-corrections/README.md

 This library includes the client facing portion of the Supervisor in [`supervisor`](supervisor).
 One instance of the sensor, controller, and actuator should be deployed on CPU hosts per cluster.
 Each training host (GPUs) adjacent to the training workload should also run [`host_daemon.py`](supervisor/host_daemon.py) as a daemon deployment.
 The host daemon deployment on each host is responsible for monitoring the training processes on the same host and will relay all signal to the sensor deployment.

 The Supervisor builds upon the resiliency support provided by [NVIDIA's NvRx library](https://github.com/NVIDIA/nvidia-resiliency-ext).
-In particular, it utilizes the heartbeating mechansisms defined in NvRx as a signal to whether each node is training as expected.
+In particular, it utilizes the heartbeating mechanisms defined in NvRx as a signal to whether each node is training as expected.
 When interruptions occur, the training job relies on the in-job restart support provided by NvRx.

 Once the Supervisor is deployed, please include launcher flag `--use-supervisor` to attach the training job to the Supervisor.
 ## Tools